Deborah-Wambui/html5-css3-lab2/README.md

 extras.html – Includes a weekly study timetable (Monday–Friday) and progress bars for reading progress and course load.

 Styling
-Light Purple background across all pages for a clean look.
+White background across all pages for a clean look.
 Headings styled with deep purple for emphasis.
 Navigation menu with icons inside soft, colored boxes.
 Subtle shading added to the timetable for better readability.